HomeHow ToHow to Overclock GPU and Safely Benchmark Your Graphics Card?

 Image by: Pixabay

-After the benchmark test, with a baseline for comparison, now launch the MSI Afterburner and let the magic begin.
+After the benchmark test, with a baseline for comparison, launch the MSI Afterburner and let the magic begin.

 Re-run the Heaven benchmark test and see if you spot any glitches or crashes during the rendering.
 If not, you have room to overclock your GPU even higher.
 Repeat the process until you start noticing prominent glitches.
-Then step down the settings even slower to reach a point of maximum possible performance.
+Then, step down the settings even slower to reach a point of maximum possible performance.

 Overclock Memory